Panks23/forum/README.md

 To run this

 1. Clone this project
-2. Make sure you have pythong 3 or above version is installed
+2. Make sure you have python 3 or above version is installed
 2. Create a virtual environment
+3. Go to the folder where requirement.txt exist
-3. pip install -r requirement.txt
+4. pip install -r requirement.txt
-4. pythong manage.py runserver
+5. pythong manage.py runserver